mwilliamson/mammoth.js/README.md

   * `ignoreEmptyParagraphs`: by default, empty paragraphs are ignored.
     Set this option to `false` to preserve empty paragraphs in the output.

+  * `includeHeadersAndFooters`: by default, headers and footers are not included in the output.
+    Set this option to `True` to include them at the start and end of the output.

   * `idPrefix`:
     a string to prepend to any generated IDs, such as those used by bookmarks, footnotes and endnotes.